fgtclb/typo3-oauth2-server/README.md

     openssl rsa -in private.key -pubout -out public.key

 This keypair *must be stored safely* which means outside of the TYPO3 web directory and should be readonly.

+## Endpoints

+After installation the following endpoints are available and should be set in the 3rd party services:

+1. `/oauth/authorize`: endpoint for authorization code requests
+2. `/oauth/token`: endpoint for access token requests using a authorization code
+3. `/oauth/identity`: endpoint for retrieving a username using an access token

+Currently only the [authorization code grant](https://oauth2.thephpleague.com/authorization-server/auth-code-grant/) is available.